Enovix Corporation (ENVX) Shares Up Despite Recent Market Volatility

 ENVX’s Market Performance

-ENVX stock saw an increase of 14.18% in the past week, with a monthly gain of 28.64% and a quarterly increase of -4.65%.
-The volatility ratio for the week is 10.20%, and the volatility levels for the last 30 days are 8.53% for Enovix Corporation (ENVX).
-The simple moving average for the last 20 days is 16.20% for ENVX stock, with a simple moving average of -18.47% for the last 200 days.
+ENVX’s stock has seen a 5.80% increase for the week, with a 38.89% rise in the past month and a 2.86% gain in the past quarter.
+The volatility ratio for the week is 7.78%, and the volatility levels for the past 30 days are at 8.78% for Enovix Corporation The simple moving average for the last 20 days is 15.12% for ENVX stock, with a simple moving average of -13.53% for the last 200 days.

 Analysts’ Opinion of ENVX